What is a micro-grant?

 To apply for a micro-grant, all you need to do is submit a short application.
 This process is free.

-Applications are made anonymous and shared with the independent review board on September 1, 2020
+On the following day, applications are made anonymous and shared with the independent review board.

-Recipients are publicly announced and have funds sent to them on or around September 8, 2020
+Recipients are publicly announced and have funds sent to them once we confirm their preferred payment method.

 Who is eligible to receive these micro-grants?